diku-dk/futhark-pldi17/README.md

 There are several other makefile targets available:

-  `make benchmark_rodinia`: Run just the benchmarks from Rodinia and put the results in `runtimes/`.
+  `make benchmark_rodinia`: Run just the benchmarks from Rodinia and put the results in `runtimes/`.  **This target is the one most likely to Just Work**, and you can `make speedup.pdf` afterwards to get at least a partial visualisation.

   `make benchmark_accelerate`: Run just the benchmarks from Accelerate and put the results in `runtimes/`.